chasdev/dev-env/README.md

 #####Start vim and install plugins

+Now that the container is up and you have entered it, there are a few manual steps needed to configure vim.
+First, we'll install the plugins using Vundle.

-NOTE: The Dockerfile does not currently install Go (golang), but one of the vim plugins specified in the .vimrc requires Go.
+_NOTE: The Dockerfile does not currently install Go (golang), but one of the vim plugins specified in the .vimrc requires Go.
 Either install Go or edit the .vimrc file to remove 'vim-go'.
-If you forget, just delete it from .vim/bundles afterwards.
+If you forget, just delete it from .vim/bundles afterwards._

 ```
 $ v .